ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 A Verifier receives Evidence from an Attester that must be considered untrusted until verified through cryptography.
-Typically, the bottom-most Attesting Environment in an Attester will sign claims about a Target Environment with a private key that the Attesting Environment possesses and the Verifier will verify the resulting Evidence with a public key it possesses, called a verification key below.
+Typically, the bottom-most Attesting Environment in an Attester will sign claims about one or more Target Environments with a private key that the Attesting Environment possesses and the Verifier will verify the resulting Evidence with a public key it possesses, called a verification key below.
 While this is typical, cryptography other than public key may also be used.